codejasleen/linkshorten/README.md

 # LinkShorten

-A simple URL shortening service built with JavaScript, HTML, and CSS.
+A simple URL shortening service built with React, HTML, and CSS.

 ## Demo